-4.3.5 Forehead - "Forehead" refers to the part of the face above the eyes, including the brow ridges.
-See Table 5 and FIG 5.
+- 110 4.3.5 Forehead "Forehead" refers to the part of the face above the eyes, including - 111 the brow ridges and the glabella region (the region of the forehead immediately - surrounding glabella, which is defined as: the most anterior midline point on the frontal - bone, usually above the nasal suture).
+See Table 5 and Figure 5. - 114

-TABLE 5 Forehead

-Component Characteristics Characteristic Descriptors Forehead shape Relative heightRelative widthSlope/contour (visible in profile) Brow ridges ProminenceContinuity
+Table 5 Forehead Component Characteristics Characteristic Descriptors Forehead shape Relative height Relative width Slope/contour (visible in profile) Brow ridges ProminenceContinuity Glabella region Prominence Relative height Relative width